Common RV mistakes and how to avoid them

 Have an onboard bathroom

 This might be impossible if you already own a tiny camper van.
-But, if you’re considering renting an RV, choose one with a toilet, sink and (ideally) shower on board as some campgrounds have minimal facilities.
+But, if you’re considering renting an RV, choose one with a toilet, sink, and (ideally) shower on board as some campgrounds have minimal facilities.
 If you have a larger RV with shower and toilet facilities, check they’re in full working order before leaving – to avoid any nasty surprises.

-Ditch a hard-shell suitcase
+Ditch the hard-shell suitcase

 Remember your RV’s luggage